-The highlight for every visit to Balmoral is the Castle Ballroom, the largest room in the Castle.
+The highlight for every visit to Balmoral is the Ballroom, the largest room in the castle.

-The Ballroom is still much used by the Royal Family today and is the venue for two big dances during Her Majesty’s stay at Balmoral.
-These dances are known as the Ghillies Ball and have taken place every year since Queen Victoria’s reign.
+The Ballroom is still much used by the Royal Family today and is the venue for any large gatherings and dances during Their Majesty’s stay at Balmoral.

 The current castle was built in 1855, to designs created by Prince Albert and the Aberdeen architect William Smith.
 The Ballroom was the last room to be completed and was designed to house balls and other functions for the royal visit.
 Underneath the carpet is the original Yew wooden floor, which has seen many dances.